Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Encodings for Compressing Sparse Tensors

 \subsection{Group-wise Encoding}

-One way for encoding a tensor is to process the whole tensor, e.g., flattening it into a vector before encoding in a specific format.
-In such a scenario, during execution on the accelerator, the data management logic extracts the appropriate data block, (optionally) decodes it, and communicates (encoded) decoded data to different PEs.
-In contrast, with group-wise encoding, the accelerator system encodes per-PE tensor tiles separately, based on pre-determined per-PE work.
-Depending on the obtained mapping, each tile is typically communicated to a unique PE during execution.
-Thus, group-wise encoding technique considers mapping of tensor blocks to PEs and combines the encoding step with the allocation/storage of the tensors for their executions on different PEs.
-Accelerators including EIE \cite{han2016eie}, Cambricon-X \cite{zhang2016cambricon}, Cnvlutin \cite{albericio2016cnvlutin}, CompAct \cite{zhang2019compact}, and ESE \cite{han2017ese} used group-wise encoding.
+One way of processing sparse tensors is to encode the whole tensor.
+Then, the accelerator's data management logic extracts an appropriate tile (optionally decodes it) and communicates to the PEs.
+In contrast, for group-wise encoding, tensor tiles are encoded separately, based on pre-determined per-PE work.
+Depending on the mapping, each tile is typically communicated to a unique PE (or a PE-group) during execution.
+Thus, the encoding considers the dataflow, i.e., mapping of the tensor computations onto PEs.
+It can make the decoding and data extraction easier, as each group corresponds to execution on a distinct PE (or a PE-group).
+EIE \cite{han2016eie}, Cambricon-X \cite{zhang2016cambricon}, and CompAct \cite{zhang2019compact} used group-wise encoding.